If you’re a people pleaser, any of the following may sound familiar.

 If you have been pleasing others for a long period of time, you may have lost sight of what is important to you.
 And without this insight, you may not have an opinion of your own.
 Or you may not be sure of what it is.

+The inner strength and confidence I have seen people build by getting clear on their values always excites me.
 You can start to gain clarity on your own values by looking at the aspects of your life that are most important to you.
 Those aspects that are the most essential are the ones you put most of your time and energy into.

 Then dig down deeper into what specifically has the greatest importance in those aspects of your life.

-5. Feel Happy about the Word “No”
+4. Feel Happy About the Word “No”

 If we are totally honest with ourselves, most people prefer to say yes to requests.
 We don’t like to disappoint people and we like to feel helpful.